Debt Collection

 The limitation period — act quickly

 Under Ontario's Limitations Act, 2002, you have 2 years from when the debt became due (or from when you discovered the default) to file a claim.
-After 2 years, the claim is statute-barred and you lose the right to sue.
+After the limitation period expires, the defendant may have a complete limitations defence and your claim may be dismissed.

-Partial payments, written acknowledgments of the debt, and other factors can affect the limitation period.
+Partial payments, written acknowledgments of the debt, and other factors can affect the limitation period — the Ontario Limitation Period Calculator estimates your presumptive filing deadline, including acknowledgment and partial-payment resets.
 Jonathan advises clients to act quickly — the longer you wait, the harder it becomes to collect, and the greater the risk that the debtor dissipates assets.

 Already dealing with a specific unpaid invoice or loan?
 See suing for unpaid invoices and loans.
 Want to understand the Small Claims Court process step by step?
 Read how to sue in Small Claims Court in Ontario.